-- Keep up with the readings and Canvas questions.
-Class time will be spent building from content in the readings, so it's important arrive in class prepared.
-Pay particular attention to bolded terms, chapter summaries, and the "big picture" of the chapter/paper.
-Canvas questions are worth 10% of your grade, so even if you didn't have time to read as much as you wanted, do the questions!
-If you do the readings, the questions should not take much time.
-However, answering questions without doing the reading will leave you unprepared for exams. - Come to class on time.
-You receive course credit for clicker questions, and material in class will be fair game for all exams.
-Reading the textbook is not enough! - Engage during class and in discussion sections.
+- Keep up with the video lectures, readings, and Canvas questions.
+Class time will be spent building from content in the video lectures and readings, so it's important arrive in class prepared.
+Canvas questions are worth a significant amount of your grade, so do the questions!
+If you watch the lectures and do any supplemental readings, the questions should not take much time.
+However, answering questions without doing the reading will leave you unprepared for tests and exams. - Engage during class and in discussion sections.
 Clicker questions and other in-class activities are meant to prepare you for the kinds of questions you will find on the exams, so coming to class and engaging with the material will help your performance. - Focus on the big picture and connecting content throughout the course.
 Some amount of memorization will be necessary, but midterms will aim to test your ability to apply what you know in new ways.
 Don't get too bogged down in the details of weekly readings. - Prepare early.
 Assignments, particularly the poster, will take time.
 Put in the effort early so you don't need to cram at the last minute.